 Until the end of 2020, the law did not envisage any specific identification mechanisms for vulnerable categories of asylum seekers, except for children.
 The identification of vulnerability was mainly stated to be mainstreamed in the training of caseworkers, but special trainings are rarely provided.
-However, at the end of 2020, amendments to the law introduced a mandatory vulnerability assessment and recommendations, as well as an obligatory referral of vulnerability reports to the case workers.135 The implementation of these amendments remains to be seen in practice.
+However, at the end of 2020, amendments to the law introduced a mandatory vulnerability assessment and recommendations, as well as an obligatory referral of vulnerability reports to the case workers in order to carry out a needs assessment and individual support plan which would be attached to asylum seeker's file.
+The implementation of these amendments remains to be seen in practice.

 Several initiatives on vulnerability were undertaken in previous years.
-In 2008, the SAR and UNHCR agreed on standard operating procedures (SOPs) to be followed with respect to treatment of victims of Sexual and Gender-based Violence (SGBV).136 These SOPs were never applied in practice, however.
-A process for the revision of the SOPs has been pending since the end of 2013, which also aims to include new categories or vulnerable groups.
-However, as of 31 December 2020, the SOPs revision was still not finalised nor adopted by the SAR.137
+In 2008, the SAR and UNHCR agreed on standard operating procedures (SOPs) to be followed with respect to treatment of victims of Sexual and Gender-based Violence (SGBV).170 These SOPs were never applied in practice, however.
+A process for the revision of the SOPs has been pending since the end of 2013, which also aims to include